BonsaiDen/JavaScript-Garden/doc/en/types/equality.md

 The strict equality operator consists of **three** equal signs: `===`.

-It works exactly like the normal equality operator, except that strict equality operator does **not** perform type coercion between its operands.
+It works like the normal equality operator, except that strict equality operator does **not** perform type coercion between its operands.

     ""           ===   "0"           // false